‘The Bachelor’ 2017 Spoilers: Nick Viall Reveals If He’s Falling In Love With Rachel Lindsay

-The Bachelor is in full swing and fans are starting to wonder if Nick Viall is beginning to fall in love with anyone and in particular Rachel.
+The Bachelor is in full swing and fans are starting to wonder if Nick Viall is beginning to fall in love with anyone and in particular, Rachel.
 Nick has obviously had a good connection with Dallas attorney Rachel Lindsay from the very beginning.
 While Rachel and Nick have not been on a one-on-one date just yet, she was given the first impression rose by Viall.
 So what does Nick really think of Rachel?

 What's the difference between a female lawyer and a pitbull?
 Lipstick.
 And red lipstick at that. .
 Oh yeah….
 I'm on @bachelorabc. ????
 Count down is on to see just how far that red lipstick got me. ????????????#omg #omg .
 Tune in Mondays nightly, at 8/7 central starting January 2nd. . . . . . #thebachelor #bachelor #abcbachelor #bachelornation #abc #rose #willyouacceptthisrose #roseceremony #realitytv #red #redrose #redlipstick #ladyinred #bachelorette #lipstick #lipstain #blackgirlmagic #bigrach #dallas #dfw #dtx #bigd #lawyer #law #lawfirm #nickviall #nick